-At times parents want to bring treats for special occasions such as birthdays or holidays throughout the year.
+Parents sometimes want to bring treats for special occasions such as birthdays or holidays throughout the year.
 We ask that you abide by the following district and state policy below.

-3.1.
-Examples of food suitable for classroom treats:
+- 3.1.
+Examples of food suitable for classroom treats: - 3.1.1.

-3.I.I.
 Any commercially prepared non-hazardous food such as cookies, cupcakes, candy, or nuts in sealed packages.
-Commercially prepared kitchens are inspected on a regular basis by trained food inspectors and are much less likely to experience food contamination.
+Commercially prepared kitchens are inspected regularly by trained food inspectors and are much less likely to experience food contamination. - 3.1.2.

-3.1.2.
 Popcorn, fruits, and vegetables.
-Of course, the fruits and vegetables should be washed before they are eaten, peeled, or scraped, where appropriate, such as oranges and carrots.
+Of course, the fruits and vegetables should be washed before they are eaten, peeled, or scraped, such as oranges and carrots, where appropriate. - 3.3.

-3.3.
 Not acceptable are any items that have been prepared, cooked or packaged in a private home or residence.
 A recent report from the Centers for Disease Control revealed that a significant percentage of foodborne disease outbreaks were traced back to food that had been prepared in the home.